pulse-framework/pulse/README.md

 Vue.use(pulse); // VUE ONLY

-export default pulse; // so you can use it outside of Vue too!
+export default pulse; // so you can use the instance anywhere that you import this file, needed for React, optional for Vue.
 ```

 ## Pulse Library